-Mission Statement: To convene and engage stakeholders in developing community-based solutions to resilience challenges.
+Mission Statement: To convene and engage all stakeholders in co-developing community-led solutions to resilience challenges.

 Distinguishing features include: